initpy/go-book/functions.rst

 How is passing a reference to functions is useful?
 You may ask.

-* The first reason is that passing a reference makes functions *cooperation* on a single variable possible.
+* The first reason is that passing a reference makes function *cooperation* on a single variable possible.
 In other words, if we want to apply several functions on a given variable, they will all be able to change it.

 * A pointer is cheap.
 Cheap in terms of memory usage.
-We can have functions that operate on a big data for example.
-And copying this data will of course require memory on each call.
-A pointer takes much less memory.
+We can have functions that operate on a big data value for example.
+Copying this data will, of course, require memory on each call as it is copied for use by the function.
+  In this way, a pointer takes much less memory.
   Yo!
 Remember, it's just an adress! :)

 .. _functions-signatures: